-I have started a new type of Bible study (for me at least) that has completely changed how I read and study the Word of God and I want to share it with you, Bee-Utiful Friends.
+I have started a new type of Bible study (for me at least) that has completely changed how I read, and study the Word of God and I want to share it with you.

-Hand copying Scripture is simply writing out word-for-word passages of Scripture by hand.
+Hand copying Scripture is merely writing out word-for-word passages of Scripture by hand.
 This practice is helping me to change the way I read and study God's Word.

 When was the last time you really read a passage from God’s Word?
 Not just skimmed through it or read it while your weekly shopping list was battling for brain space with The Word, but really read, understood , and comprehended The Word of God?

 It is hard for me to just sit and read something.
 I have so many things going on in my life and I am pulled in so many different directions that to sit and “meditate on God’s Word” is very hard for me.
 My thoughts always pull me in any other direction but The Word of God.